milesdwilliams15/tabyl2/README.md

     mtcars %>% group_by(cyl) %>% count(mpg) %>% mutate(percent = n / sum(n, na.rm = TRUE))

-However, this method requires some extra syntax that we might want to avoid in the future.
+However, this method requires some extra syntax.
+The whole point of the tabyl() function is to make life easier.
 So, with the end in mind of reducing how much typing we have to use in the future, I created the following
 function: tabyl2()